netdata/blog/blog/2022-11-09-apache-monitoring.md

 ![image](https://user-images.githubusercontent.com/24860547/200813628-53486c70-87d9-43ae-a690-6d3b3e473a02.png)

 - A scoreboard that displays a large amount of `sending` may indicate a poorly performing web application such as a PHP website.
-If however the same happens along with a large number of traffic spikes, it may be due to a DoS attack.
+Combined with a large number of traffic spikes, it could be indicative of a DoS attack.

 - A large amount of `reading` on the other hand may indicate a [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security)) attack, where many connections are opened and kept open for as long as possible.